OnlineQuizPlatformSVFC/OnlineQuizPlatform_Documentation/OnlineQuizPlatform_Docu.md

      Timed Quiz: Set time limits for quizzes or individual questions.

-*User Experience (UX)
+User Experience (UX)

      Responsive Design: Accessible on all devices (desktop, mobile).

      Intuitive Interface: User-friendly design for easy navigation.

-*Notifications
+Notifications

      Email and SMS Alerts: notifications for quiz deadlines and results.

      Customer Support: Access to email, or phone.

-*Customization
-Theming: Customizable themes.

-##Project Characteristics:
+Project Characteristics:

     User-Friendly: Focused on providing an accessible and intuitive user experience.

     Scalable: Designed to support a large number of users and quizzes.

     Secure: Prioritizes user data protection with robust security features.

     Flexible: Customizable features to suit different educational needs.